rybkady/HAILO-YOLO-INFERENCE-for-RPi5/README.md

   sudo apt install hailo-all
   ```

-- A reasonably powerful PC (used for model compilation):
+- A reasonably powerful PC (used for HEF model compilation):
   - Ubuntu
   - Intel i7-class CPU or better
   - At least 16 GB RAM